Safwan-ST/Providers-API-documents/README.md

 ---

+## 🔐 Authentication APIs

+The Authentication APIs handle user authentication processes, including login, registration, and token management.
+These endpoints are crucial for ensuring secure access to the services.
+You can find details [HERE](docs/authentication)

+### Highlights
+- **User Authentication**: Manage login and registration processes.
+- **Token Management**: Handle access and refresh tokens for secure communication.

 ## 🧑‍💼 Provider APIs

 The provider APIs are designed to handle various provider-related functionalities, such as managing orders, profiles, and evaluations.
 These endpoints allow providers to interact with the Orders, and provider feedback.
 Go to provider's APIs [HERE](docs/provider)